sagemath/trac_to_gh/Issue 2988.md

 # Issue 2988: notebook -- issues with the CSS for the print display

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2988

 Original creator: was